Bhargav450/Supply-Chain-Management-System/README.md

    MYSQL_USER=your_mysql_username
    MYSQL_PASSWORD=your_mysql_password
    MYSQL_HOST=your_mysql_host
-4. To run the project: npm start run
+4. To run the project: npm run start
-5. To run the testcase: npm start test
+5. To run the testcase: npm run test